What We Do

 The Office of Investor Education carries out the SEC's investor education program, which includes producing and distributing educational materials, participating in educational seminars and investor-oriented events, and partnering with federal agencies, state regulators, and others on investor literacy initiatives.

 The Office of the Chief Operating Officer assists the Chairman in developing and executing the management policies of the SEC.
 The Office formulates budget and authorization strategies, supervises the allocation and use of SEC resources, promotes management controls and financial integrity, manages the administrative support offices, and oversees the development and implementation of the SEC's automated information systems.
-The Office has five main functional areas:
+The Office has six main functional areas:

 The Office of Financial Management administers the financial management and budget functions of the SEC.
 The Office assists the Chairman and the Executive Director in formulating budget and authorization requests, monitors the utilization of agency resources, and develops, oversees, and maintains SEC financial systems.
 These activities include cash management, accounting, fee collections, travel policy development, and oversight and budget justification and execution.